jacobeisenstein/gt-nlp-class/Schedule.md

 ### September 21: No class ###

 TAs will be available to answer questions on problem set 2.
-Jacob will be at the conference on [Empirical Methods in Natural Language Processing](http://www.emnlp2015.org/).
+Jacob will be at the conference on [Empirical Methods in Natural Language Processing](http://www.emnlp2015.org/), presenting research from the [Computational Linguistics Lab](https://gtnlp.wordpress.com/).

 ### September 23: Dynamic Programming in Hidden Markov Models ###